-The Korean Australian Survey is KSRH’s flagship research and a cross-faculty collaborative project, led by Dr Jay Song at the Asia Institute of the Faculty of Arts.
-Its inaugural members include Dr Wonsun Shin (School of Culture and Communication), Dr Daejeong Choi (Melbourne Business School) and Dr Ryan Gustafsson (Asia Institute).
-The team launched its first comprehensive survey of 1,000 Korean Australians in 2021 to mark the 60th anniversary of the diplomatic relations between Australia and South Korea.
+The Korean Australian Project is the Korea Hub’s flagship research and a cross-faculty collaborative project, led by Dr Jay Song at the Asia Institute (AI) of the Faculty of Arts.
+Current members include Dr Wonsun Shin (School of Culture and Communication) and Dr Daejeong Choi (Melbourne Business School).
+The Project launched its first comprehensive survey of Korean Australians in 2021 to mark the 60th anniversary of the diplomatic relations between Australia and South Korea.
 The Korean Australian Survey takes place every two years to understand motivations, routes and social networks of migration from Korea, as well as their media use, inter-generational communications and life satisfaction in Australia.
 The Project is funded by the Academy of Korean Studies and the Australia Korea Foundation.

 The Project has received additional funding from the Australian Research Council in 2022 to carry out archival research on early Korean immigrants since the late 19th century.
 Ms Louise Spencer (PhD students, AI) and Ms Jun Kim (Honours student, AI) join the Project to pursue their independent research on early Korean Australians.